-As is evident throughout this report, quality is the bedrock of the firm, quality in our work, quality in our practices and quality in our people.
+Audit and assurance continues to be an important part of our business and plays a critical role in protecting public interest.
+Our leadership is committed to quality - quality in our work, quality in our practices and quality in our people.
 Critical to our success in achieving and maintaining quality are our structures which underpin our objectives as we continue to grow and develop as a firm.